WWE News: What’s Next For Mick Foley Now That He’s Fired From Raw?

 Finally, according to the latest WWE news from Syracuse.com, Mick Foley’s firing doesn’t come without consequences.
 Right after he was fired as the general manager, Foley’s daughter Noelle challenged Stephanie McMahon to a match to defend her father’s honor.

-No matter what, you'll always be Mick FREAKING Foley ???????? pic.twitter.com/VGii6QVr8w
+No matter what, you'll always be Mick FREAKING Foley???????? pic.twitter.com/VGii6QVr8w

 — Noelle Foley (@NoelleFoley) March 21, 2017